markpackham/Java_Game_WithYouWithMe/README.md

 3) Create a set number of knights (0-10).

 4) Assign the knights to forts that you created, when it comes to a knight you must select a weapon.
-* All buildings have a name, numbers of windows, doors alongside 1 unique attribute.
-* Often the unique attribute is selected from a list of attributes at random.
-* Eg a random number is chosen or the current day of the week or number if the month impacts the result.

 5) Create a set of blacksmiths (0-10).